Muhteşem Yüzyıl: Controversy

 The show generated controversy and complaints from some viewers, for what they referred to as a "disrespectful", "indecent" and "hedonistic" portrayal of the historical sultan.
 Turkey's Radio and Television Supreme Council, known as RTÜK, claimed they had received over 70,000 complaints about the show and warned Show TV to publicly apologise for wrongly exposing "the privacy of a historical person".
 The Prime Minister Recep Tayyip Erdoğan condemned the show as "an effort to show our history in a negative light to the younger generations."
 An MP for the governing Justice and Development Party, Oktay Saral, went further, threatening to outlaw the "misrepresentation of historical figures" in shows such as Muhteşem Yüzyıl.

-Small groups of Islamists and Nationalists protested the studio but the show remains successful with consistently high ratings.
+Small groups of Islamists and Nationalists protested against the studio but the show remains successful with consistently high ratings.

 Elif Batuman wrote in The New Yorker:

 "On the surface, 'Magnificent Century' looks like a quintessential product of the Erdoğan years.
 Thanks to Erdoğan's economic policies, Turkey has a thriving television industry, capable of staging elaborate period dramas, and a prosperous family-oriented middle class of observant Muslims eager to watch their own values reflected in a historical imperial setting.
 And, much as Erdoğan's foreign policy has promoted relations with former Ottoman lands, the show has conquered large audiences in Balkan, Caucasian, and Arab countries not known for their fond memory of Ottoman rule.
 Broadcast to more than two hundred million viewers in fifty-two countries, "Magnificent Century" has accomplished one of Erdoğan's main goals: Making a powerful, non-secularist, globally involved version of Turkey both plausible and appealing....
 And yet Erdoğan is not a fan.
 In late 2012, at the opening of a provincial airport he took a moment to condemn the show's depiction of Suleiman, as well as its directors and broadcasters, hinting at severe judicial repercussions."

 According to the report of USA government funded Radio Free Asia, some Uyghur people were arrested for watching the series in 2020, as the Chinese government considered that it might encourage the thought of the Xinjiang Independence.

 Anachronisms

-Notable writers and critics pointed out multiple chronological mistakes in various scenes related to the timeline in which the plot takes place (1520-1566).
+Notable writers and critics pointed out multiple chronological mistakes in various scenes related to the timeline in which the plot takes place (1520–1566).
 Some of these anachronisms (or chronological inconsistencies) are as follows: